lillekat/lillekat.github.io/index.md

 Lille Kat events will be held twice a month, on location at ITU.
 The Kattis server opens at 16:00 so be sure to show up before then to find a seat, grab some snacks, and solve any set up issues before we start.

 - Friday, 27th of November 2020, 16-19, *Final Lille Kat of the semester*.
-[Kattis link](https://open.kattis.com/contests/jebstc/)
+[Kattis link](https://open.kattis.com/contests/jebstc/), [Facebook event](https://fb.me/e/1KcvTeX86)
 - For December, Lille Kat joins [Advent of Code](https://adventofcode.com/2020/) with a shared leaderboard.
 Check the ITU Teams channel for Lille Kat for the link.